-- These observations should be statistical in character and be produced on an on-going basis, combining the compilation of benchmark estimations with the use of indicators to enhance the usefulness of the results; - Data should be comparable over time within the same country, comparable among countries and comparable with other fields of economic activities; - Data should be internally consistent and presented within macroeconomic frameworks recognized at the international level. - 1.6.
-In order to progress in the analysis of tourism in its relationship with the rest of the economy, it was decided to further align and integrate tourism statistics with international macroeconomic frameworks in a systematic and conceptually consistent manner.
-The revised system of national accounts (SNA 1993) provided such a framework. - 1.7.
-The SNA 19931 is made of concepts, definitions, classifications, accounting rules, accounts and tables that constitute a comprehensive, integrated framework for the estimation of production, consumption, capital investment, income, stocks and flows of financial and non- financial wealth and other related economic variables. - 1.8.
-It includes a specific framework showing the interface between demand for goods and services and the supply of these goods and services within an economy, namely the Supply and Use Table (SUT). - 1.9.
-On the other hand, what makes tourism special is the temporary situation in which the consumer in the capacity of consumer finds himself/herself: he/she is taking a trip or a visit to a place outside his/her usual environment for less than a year and for a purpose other than being employed there.
-This differentiates him/her from the other categories of consumers. - 1.10.
+- These observations should be statistical in character and be produced on an on-going basis, combining the compilation of benchmark estimations with the use of indicators to enhance the usefulness of the results; - Data should be comparable over time within the same country, comparable among countries and comparable with other fields of economic activities; - Data should be internally consistent and presented within macroeconomic frameworks recognized at international level. - 1.6.
+In order to progress in the analysis of tourism and its relationship with the rest of the economy, it was decided to further align and integrate tourism statistics with international macroeconomic frameworks in a systematic and conceptually consistent manner.
+The revised system of national accounts (SNA 1993) provided such a reference framework. - 1.7.
+The SNA 1993 consists of concepts, definitions, classifications, accounting rules, accounts and tables that constitute a comprehensive, integrated framework for the estimation of production, consumption, capital investment, income, stocks and flows of financial and non- financial wealth and other related economic variables. - 1.8.
+It includes a specific framework showing the interface between demand for goods and services and the supply of these goods and services within an economy, namely the supply and use tables (SUT). - 1.9.
+On the other hand, what makes tourism special is the temporary situation in which an individual in the capacity of consumer finds himself/herself: he/she is taking a trip or a visit to a place outside his/her usual environment for less than a year and for a purpose other than being employed by a resident entity there.
+This differentiates a visitor from the other categories of consumers. - 1.10.
 These specific characteristics of the visitor cannot be made explicit within the core of the System of National Accounts, where transactors are classified according to (relatively) permanent characteristics, one of them being their country of residence. - 1.11.
-In order to deal with such situations, the SNA 1993 suggests the use of satellite accounts, annexed to its core, and which, to an extent to be defined in each case, share its basic concepts, definitions, classifications, and accounting rules2. - 1.12.
+In order to deal with such situations, the SNA 1993 suggests the use of satellite accounts, annexed to its core, and which, to an extent to be defined in each case, share its basic concepts, definitions, classifications, and accounting rules. - 1.12.
 Within this perspective, the setting up of the Tourism Satellite Account consists in analyzing in detail all the aspects of demand for goods and services which might be associated with tourism, in establishing the actual interface with the supply of such goods and services within the economy of reference, or outside and in describing how this supply (from domestic or imported origin) interacts with other economic activities, using the SUT as a reference.
+The first recommendation on the development of the TSA conceptual framework was proposed in 2000 with the 2000 Tourism Satellite Account (TSA): Recommended Methodological Framework -TSA:RMF 2000-, a framework that, in the light of IRTS 2008, needs to be updated.